 issuer

 The plugin currently supports SAML 2.0 with Microsoft Azure Active Directory.
-Please refer to the Microsoft AzureAD SAML documentation for more information about SAML authentication with Azure AD.
+Refer to the Microsoft AzureAD SAML documentation for more information about SAML authentication with Azure AD.

 It is designed to intercept requests sent from the client to the upstream to detect whether a session has been established by authenticating with the IdP.
 If no session is found, the request is redirected to the IdP’s login page for authentication.
 Once the user has successfully authenticated, the user is redirected to the application and the original request is sent to the upstream server.